Jordin Sparks: 2018–2022: Reality show and return to music

 On February 12, 2018, Sparks stated in an interview with OK magazine that she was recording her fourth album.
 Sparks, who is currently unsigned, said she had finished five to six songs for the album, drawing inspiration from her new marriage and son.

 In May 2018, Sparks and her husband Dana began production on their reality show.
 She said "they [will] get to see just Jordin.
 Drop the Sparks and you just get to see Jordin, and you get to see Dana, and you get to see both of us together and how we interact".
 She continued, saying "I'm super excited for people to see it.
 It's been a little exhausting.
 I'm not used to cameras all in my face all the time, but I think it's really going to show a good side of us."
 In August 2018, KIN Network released a web series, Heart of Batter with Jordin Sparks, focused on Sparks's love for baking.
 On August 28, it was announced that the pilot for Sparks' special Jordin Sparks: A Baby Story would air September 6 on Lifetime.
 In 2019, Sparks released 1990 Forever, a joint EP with R&B singer Elijah Blake.
 That same year, Sparks was cast as a Broadway replacement for Jenna Hunterson in Waitress, from September 16 to November 24.

 On June 2, 2020, after over five years of not releasing any solo music, Sparks returned with the single "Unknown".
 On July 31, she released another new single, "Red Sangria".
 In 2021, Sparks competed on The Masked Dancer as "Exotic Bird" and finished in fifth place.
 Sparks was a contestant on the thirty-first season of Dancing with the Stars.
 She was partnered with Brandon Armstrong, until their elimination on October 31.

 In October 2020, Sparks was featured on the single "Pink" alongside Dolly Parton, Monica, Sara Evans and Rita Wilson.
 The single was released in aid of Breast Cancer Research.

 2023–present: No Restrictions

 On October 10, 2023, Sparks announced the upcoming release of her new single off her upcoming album, "Call My Name", on October 13.
-The single peaked at #18 on iTunes R&B/Soul: USA.
-"Call My Name" was also the #1 added song on Urban/R&B radio for week ending 10/21.
+The single peaked at No. 18 on iTunes R&B/Soul: USA.
+"Call My Name" was also the No. 1 added song on Urban/R&B radio for week ending October 21.
 On October 30, 2023, Sparks sang "The Star-Spangled Banner" before the third game of the 2023 World Series.
 Sparks released her fifth studio album, No Restrictions on September 13, 2024.